ElamC/yahoofinance-analysis-api/README.md

-yahoofinance-analysis-api
+## yahoofinance-analysis-api

-An API that returns earnings, financial information and stock analysis tools from Yahoo Finance.
+An API for earnings, financial information, and stock analysis tools from Yahoo Finance.

-## API
+### API

 #### `GET` /api